-I am working as a PhD student in the university’s School of Pharmacy and Biomolecular Sciences.
-I have been developing a delivery system capable of blocking blood flow to cancerous liver tumours and releasing drugs directly into the targeted area.
+I am a PhD student in the university’s School of Pharmacy and Biomolecular Sciences.
+I developed a delivery system capable of blocking blood flow to cancerous liver tumours and releasing drugs directly into the targeted area.
 The system could improve treatment and reduce damage to surrounding cells and the debilitating side effects of chemotherapy.

-My research is investigating the efficacy of beads loaded with novel, targeted drugs that could disrupt the mechanisms by which liver tumours sometimes escape destruction.
-The novel part of my research is the local delivery of these types of drugs.
+My research investigated the efficacy of beads loaded with novel, targeted drugs that could disrupt the mechanisms by which liver tumours sometimes escape destruction.
+The novel part of my research was the local delivery of these types of drugs.

-I am thrilled to have been awarded £80,000 funding from the Royal Commission for the Exhibition of 1851 to pursue my research.
-I am now working with Biocompatibles UK Ltd, a healthcare company specialising in drug delivery methods and a BTG International group company.
-The university has a longstanding relationship with BTG that I am happy to be able to continue with this collaboration.
+I was thrilled to have been awarded £80,000 funding from the Royal Commission for the Exhibition of 1851 to pursue my research.
+I worked with Biocompatibles UK Ltd, a healthcare company specialising in drug delivery methods and a BTG International group company.
+The university has a long-standing relationship with BTG that I am happy to be able to continue with this collaboration.